AmpiroMax/BDSM/README.md

 Multimodal chat bot

-Pet-project of Patratskiy Maxim and Evgrafov Michail
+Pet-project of Patratskiy Maxim and Evgrafov Michail.
+All code is, however, was written by Maxim Patratskiy.

 The name BDSM comes from Broker Docker SQL and ML.
 Nothing really controversial.